Basestack Docs

 Install

 First, let's install the required packages!
-The React SDK requires @basestack/flags-react for React-specific functionality and @basestack/flags-js as the core SDK dependency.
+The React SDK requires @basestack/flags-react for React-specific functionality.

 Install the SDK